syncfusion-content/xamarin-docs/Xamarin/Charts/Trendlines.md

 N> We can draw trendlines for all type of Cartesian series except bar type.

-The following code examples shows how to add Trendlines in chart.
+The following code examples shows how to add Trendline in Xamarin.Forms Chart.

 {% tabs %}